 3. Install Extra Drainage

-Adding extra drainage around the edges of your property can help to keep flooding down to a minimum (providing they are cleaned out regularly).
+Adding extra drainage around the edges of your property can help to keep water levels down to a minimum (providing they are cleaned out regularly).
 Aco drains can be placed alongside your property and connected to a surface water drain to help stop water even reaching the walls.

 However, keep in mind that during significant flooding, surface water drains often overflow.
-That means such drainage only has limited benefit and may not help with more significant flooding.
+That means such drainage only has limited benefit and may not help with more significant events.

 4. Keep Some Grass!

 It’s seen as desirable to keep gardens as low maintenance as possible or to pave over front lawns to create extra parking space.
 However, doing so prevents water from draining away naturally.